 I am part-Hawaiian, born and raised in the beautiful town of Kailua, O'ahu, Hawai'i.
 My roots are multi-cultural, multi-ethnic, accepting of all.
 I have lived in Washington State for over 20 years.
 I love it here!
 I am a wife, mother, grandmother, daughter, granddaughter, sister and friend.
 My life experiences have taught me much and I am always open to learning more.

 I began my journey as a therapist later in life, after my children had grown and moved out of the home.
-While I loved what I was doing at the time, I wanted to pursue a career that was personally fulfilling and purposeful.
+While I loved what I was doing at the time, I chose to pursue a deep calling, a vocation to serve others.
 Becoming a therapist, seeing people grow and change in healthy ways, and being of service to the community has been deeply fulfilling and a wonderful journey for me.